Initiative Background: Post-Initiative Planning

 Get In Contact

-Since the Initiative began in 2003, Oregon gained 42 small high schools through conversions or new starts.
-In seven years more than 25,000 students have attended Initiative schools.
-National research established that the operating cost per graduating student in small schools is comparable to that of large comprehensive schools, making the small school model financially tenable in the long-term.
+Between the time the Initiative began in 2003 and its official conclusion in 2010, Oregon gained 42 small high schools through conversions or new starts.
+In seven years more than 25,000 students attended Initiative schools.
+National research has established that the operating cost per graduating student in small schools is comparable to that of large comprehensive schools, making the small school model financially tenable long after the Initiative draws to a close .

-Also in this final year of the Initiative, two small schools agreed to participate in a separate and unique track of work related to proficiency-based education.
-Both schools are in the early stages of concentrated exploration to define what it takes to scale and authentically embed proficiency-based practices into instruction and assessment.
-Their undertaking, thus far promising yet incomplete, will supplement the extensive efforts by districts and schools across Oregon to introduce proficiency-based education in schools of all sizes.
+Lastly, in the final year of the Initiative, two small schools agreed to participate in a separate and unique track of work related to proficiency-based education.
+The involved concentrated exploration to define what it takes to scale and authentically embed proficiency-based practices into instruction and assessment.
+The undertaking, thus far promising yet incomplete, is supplementing the extensive efforts by districts and schools across Oregon to introduce proficiency-based education in schools of all sizes.
+View online reports and open source materials .